xuezhen2018/Papers-for-domain-adaptation/README.md

 # Papers-for-domain-adaptation
-This repository contains the papers that I've read and recommended for anyone else working in domain adaptation.
+This repository contains the papers that I've read and recommended for anyone else working in domain adaptation, especially in semantic segmentation.

 # Feature Adaptation